 In general, UW–Madison allows filming and still photography in the following instances:

-- UW–Madison campus/physical environment is used as an unidentifiable, non-specific backdrop for film or photography.
+- The UW–Madison campus/physical environment is used as an unidentifiable, non-specific backdrop for film or photography.

-- UW–Madison student film/video/photography projects created in the fulfillment of academic requirements.
+- For UW–Madison student film/video/photography projects created in the fulfillment of academic requirements.

-We do not allow commercial film/photography/other production that is of the University of Wisconsin–Madison for the sole use and profit of the originator of the work.
+We do not allow commercial film/photography/other production that is of UW–Madison for the sole use and profit of the originator of the work.

 Additional approval is necessary for filming or photographing in areas where filming and photography have the potential to pose safety and security risks, disrupt research, education, or other functions of the university, or compromise privacy interests or the welfare of research subjects.